bairblog/bairblog.github.io/_posts/2019-12-16-data-worth.md

 can think of the players as training data sources, and accordingly, the utility function $U(S)$ as a performance measure of the model trained on the subset S of training data.
 Thus, the Shapley value can be used to determine the value of each data source.
-The Shapley value is appealing because it is the \emph{only}
-profit allocation scheme that satisfies the following properties:
+The Shapley value is appealing because it is the *only* profit allocation scheme that satisfies the following properties:

 - **Group rationality**: the total utility of the machine learning model is